What Do I Need To Know About Large Truck Accidents?

 Bilingual Spanish Attorney

-When it comes to a crash with a big truck, regular cars (and their occupants) will endure most of the damage.
+When it comes to a crash with a big truck, regular cars (and their occupants) will receive most of the damage.
 We see big trucks all the time, on the freeways and the regular roads.
-What you might not know is that you sometimes share the road with big truck drivers who have not slept well and have worked too much.
+Did you know that you sometimes share the road with big truck drivers who have not slept well and have worked too many hours much?

 Are Semi-Trucks Important To Our Way Of Life?

-A whopping 70% of all goods in the U.S. are delivered by semi-truck.
-1 The drivers of these large trucks perform a very important job, which we may not fully appreciate.
+A whopping 70% of all goods in the U.S. are delivered by semi-truck 1 drivers.
+When these trucks are in an accident, serious personal injury and death can result.

 What Is A Large Truck?